perfsonar/docs/release_candidates/4.0rc2/_sources/manage_services.txt

 Automatic Updates   Yes                 Controls *yum-cron* service that updates packages on the host nightly.
 See :doc:`manage_update` for more details.
 **bwctl**           Yes                 Controls *bwctl-server* service that allows clients at other sites to run throughput, traceroute and ping tests to your host.
 Also required if you plan to run regular tests of the aforementioned types on your host.
 **owamp**           Yes                 Controls *owamp-server* service that allows clients at other sites to run one-way latency tests to this host.
 Also required to run regular one-way delay tests on your host.
-NDT                 No                  Controls *ndt* service that allows clients to run on-demand diagnostic tests through a Java applet or command-line tool.
-Starting in 4.0, NDT support was removed.
-It is only listed if NDT is installed.
-NPAD                No                  Controls *npad* service that allows clients run diagnostic tests through a Java applet.
-Starting in 3.5, NPAD support was removed.
-It is only listed if NPAD is installed.
 =================== =================== ==================================================================

 .. note:: Starting with 4.0 release, new installs on all supported operating systems do not get NDT and the Web100 kernel by default.